Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media: Introduction

 Homotopy continuation, which has been widely adopted in numerical algebraic geometry (Sommese and Wampler 2005) and bifurcation analysis (Keller 1977), provides an alternative way to globalize the Newton method.
 For a given nonlinear algebraic system to be solved, a homotopy between the target (given) system and a new system that is easier to solve is constructed.
 The new system is deformed gradually into the original one through a path tracking algorithm.
 The homotopy process leads to the solution of the original system of equations.
 Younis et al. (2010) developed a Continuation-Newton (CN) method, in which the continuation parameter is tied to the timestep size.
 The CN method generates a sequence of iterates in the augmented space (original space plus the timestep) that evolves toward the target timestep size.
 A key component of the CN framework is the development of a quantitative measure of the proximity to the homotopy path.
 Following the solution path too closely results in poor computational efficiency; on the other hand, a loose tolerance may produce iterates that are too far from the solution path requiring large numbers of Newton correction steps.
-Wang (2012) demonstrates that the nonlinear performance of CN may be quite sensitive to the heuristic parameters used, including the step-length selection and the neighborhood tolerance around the solution path.
-There are no robust $\textit{a-priori}$ estimates for these parameters, which can be tuned only on a trial-and-error basis.
+Wang (2012) demonstrates that the nonlinear performance of CN can be sensitive to the heuristic parameters used, including the step-length and the neighborhood tolerance around the solution path.

 Recently, Cogswell and Szulczewski (2017) applied a phase-field formulation for the incompressible, immiscible, two-phase transport problem with no buoyancy or capillarity.
-The system is augmented to include a macroscopic surface tension, and a semi-implicit temporal discretization is employed based on a convex energy splitting scheme.
-Using a homotopy continuation, the macroscopic surface tension is progressively decreased after each Newton iteration, and the phase-field solution evolves toward the original (target) hyperbolic problem.\ The method of Cogswell and Szulczewski (2017) is interesting.
-However, limited numerical evidence and analysis are presented to justify the phase-field formulation.
-The applicability of the semi-implicit scheme in handling general nonlinear flux functions is also unclear.
-In addition, the macroscopic surface tension (continuation parameter) is a tunable quantity.
-The paper does not provide any guidance on how to adaptively compute this quantity.
-Overall, a very limited number of simulation examples were presented to validate the proposed homotopy continuation method.
+The system is augmented to include surface tension, and a semi-implicit temporal discretization is employed based on a convex energy splitting scheme.
+Using a homotopy continuation, the macroscopic surface tension is progressively decreased after each Newton iteration, and the phase-field solution evolves toward the original problem.